PassbirdCo/MetaKeepCodeSamples/polygon-id/wallet/flutter/README.md

 ## MetaKeep Polygon ID Demo Wallet Application

 This directory contains a sample Polygon ID flutter wallet application with MetaKeep integration.
+The code has been adapted from the sample code provided by the [Polygon ID Flutter SDK](https://github.com/0xPolygonID/polygonid-flutter-sdk/tree/main/example).
+Most of the MetaKeep specific code is in `lib/src/metakeep` directory.

 ## Running the Application